-- (22) The CDU Art Collection will be made available to staff members and students for teaching and research wherever possible, and will more generally be made available to the broader community through: - a. exhibitions in the Art Gallery;
+(22) The CDU Art Collection will be made available to employees and students for teaching and research wherever possible, and will more generally be made available to the broader community through:

-- b. on-campus display of selected artworks; - c. loans to partner organisations with related/complementary art collections for special or travelling exhibitions; - d. the CDU Art Collection and Art Gallery website, and the CDU Recollect database pending appropriate permission from artists and artist's agents.
+- a. exhibitions in the Art Gallery; - b. on-campus display of selected works; - c. loans to partner organisations with related/complementary art collections for special or travelling exhibitions; - d. the CDU Art Collection and Art Gallery website; and - e. the CDU Recollect database, pending appropriate permission from artists and artist's agents, and the payment of reproduction license fees, where applicable.